 - Flexural strength

 - Water absorption.

-Benchmarking: All of the tests that Lucideon can conduct on tiles and ancillary products can be utilised to benchmark any applicable product verses any other similar product.
-This can be a competitor’s product or simply a comparison of your own products.
-Bench marking can used to determine how your product(s) perform verses the market leader, showing strengths or benefits of your product that can be used to market your products effectively or make improvements to overtake the competition.
+All of the tests that Lucideon can conduct on tiles and ancillary products can be utilised to benchmark any applicable product versus any other similar product.
+This can be a competitor's product or simply a comparison of your own products.
+Benchmarking can used to determine how your product(s) perform verses the market leader, showing strengths or benefits of your product that can be used to market your products effectively or make improvements to overtake the competition.
 Benchmarking can also be used to show how new products or developments in products compare to current products.